 Nonetheless, if you disagree with our list, let us have it in the comments.

 Gearheads around the world did a collective spit-take when Buick unleashed the Grand National—a turbocharged Buick with Corvette-besting performance.
-Though it was introduced as a package on the Regal in 1982, we chose the 1987 GNX edition thanks to its 275 horsepower, which was about 50 hp more than a Mustang GT that year.
-Though GM had experimented with turbocharging before with both the Trans Am and Corvair, the sheer performance of the GNX foreshadowed GM’s supercharged LS and LT engines of today—that’s why it’s number 10 on our list.
+Though it was introduced as a package on the Regal in 1982, we like the 1987 GNX edition the best thanks to its 275 horsepower, which was about 50 hp more than a Mustang GT that year.
+Though GM had experimented with turbocharging before with cars like the Trans Am and Corvair, the sheer performance of the GNX foreshadowed GM’s supercharged LS and LT engines of today—that’s why it’s number 10 on our list.

 The British may have invented the sports car, but it was Mazda that brought it mainstream.
 Referred to internationally as the Eunos Roadster and MX-5, the plucky Miata’s recipe was right out of the sports car cookbook: lightweight and agile, with the all-important front-engine, rear-wheel-drive configuration.
 Impressive handling and reliability have made the Miata a common sight at autocross events and road courses all over the planet.
 Mazda has sold over a million of these little roadsters since its introduction in 1990, so it’s tough to deny it a spot on the list.

 8. Plymouth Superbird

 Say it with us: Homologation.
 That’s a delightful little rule adopted by many race sanctioning bodies that basically says a car that races has to be available for sale to the public.
 So when Mopar wanted to run its wing cars on NASCAR tracks, it actually had to build a road-going version first.
 Like its earlier stablemate the Charger Daytona, the Superbird boasted a unique aerodynamic nose and wing package.
 While impressive on the track, they languished on dealer lots; pristine examples today can easily fetch six-figure prices.